mjbots/moteus/docs/reference.md

 #### 0x026 - Commanded stop position ####

 When in Position mode, and a non-zero velocity is commanded, stop motion when reaching the given position.
-NaN / maximal negative means no limit is applied.
+NaN / maximally negative means no limit is applied.
 If unspecified, NaN is used.

 #### 0x027 - Watchdog timeout ####